Prince William County officials have proposed a commuter ferry from Woodbridge to National Harbor and the Navy Yard

 Creating walkable communities, with retail/restaurant operations next to train stations comparable to the Rosslyn-Ballston corridor, recognize that it takes decades to stimulate such redevelopment.
 So long as Virginia Railway Express trains run only one-way during rush hours, the lack of service during the middle of the day and the evening will limit developer interest.

-On the Fredericksburg Line between DC-Spotsylvania County, there are more residents and the demand for mid-day trains is be greater.
+On the Fredericksburg Line between DC-Spotsylvania County, there are already more residents and the demand for mid-day trains is greater.
 In addition, additional Virginia Railway Express services throughout the day could be supplemented by the planned expansion of Amtrak services between Richmond-DC.

 The SmartScale ranking process for projects considered by the Virginia Department of Transportation is tilted towards projects that reduce congestion quickly.
 Even if the ranking factors never increase the weighting factors for long-term benefits of land use transformation, the analyses of proposed transportation projects in Northern Virginia are likely to favor investment in Virginia Railway Express upgrades over creation of a new commuter ferry system.

 The supervisor who championed the Fast Ferry was defeated in a primary election in 2019.
 The new supervisor also supported inclusion of a primary and alternate ferry dock on the Occoquan River in a "small area plan" for shaping development at North Woodbridge.
 In addition, she discussed the potential for developing a tourism-oriented service rather than a ferry for commuters.22